Deciding to take part in a clinical trial

 If you are offered a suitable trial, the doctors and nurses in the research team will explain:

 You will be given detailed written information about the trial.
-You will also be given the name of a research nurse who you can speak to about any questions you have.
-There will be plenty of time for you to ask the research team questions and talk to them about what’s involved.
+You will also be given the name of a research nurse.
+You can ask them any questions you have and talk to them about what’s involved.

 If you do decide to take part, you will be asked to sign a consent form saying that you understand what is involved and agree to take part in the trial.
 This is called giving ‘informed consent’.
-You will be given as much time as you need to decide whether to take part in the trial.
+You will be given plenty of time to decide whether to take part in the trial.

 Our video explains what will happen if you decide to take part in a clinical trial

-You will be given a phone number to contact at any time, such as if you feel unwell or are admitted to hospital for any reason.
+Once you join a trial, you will be given a phone number to contact at any time.
+For example, if you feel unwell or are admitted to hospital for any reason.

 Screening tests